danieldunderfelt/react-response/README.md

 > Production-ready stability is one of my end goals but we're still in the early days.
 Use in production at your own risk!

-Features
----

-- A new way to implement SSR using familiar React concepts
-- A fully-featured Express server under the hood
-- Less boilerplate

 What's it look like?
 ---